Take care of your people. Grow your business. Secure your future.

 Depending on the size of your full-time employee group, you will fall into one of several market segments based on insurance carrier guidelines and state and federal laws.
 Your market will dictate the types of products available and pricing strategies.

-In addition to premium savings for employees, group plans can also save businesses money through tax benefit, because employer contributions are tax-deductible, allowing participating businesses to offset their payroll and income tax liability.
+Besides premium savings for employees, group plans can also save businesses money through tax benefit: because employer contributions to the plan are tax-deductible, participating businesses can offset their payroll and income tax liability.